UW-Madison-DSI/ospo.wisc.edu/_pages/activities/internships.md

 <h2>Application Requirements</h2>
 <ol>
-  <li>Review the <a href="/assets/pdf/spring_2025_projects.pdf" target="_blank">list of available projects.</a></li>
+  <li>Review the list of available projects when applications open.</li>
-  <li>Interns should apply through the <a href="https://studentjobs.hr.wisc.edu/cw/en-us/job/508335/ospo-internship-program" target="_blank">UW Student Jobs portal.</a> Applicants who are not currently admitted or enrolled as a UW-Madison Student or without a UW NetID can login as well as create an account.</li>
+  <li>Interns should apply through the UW Student Jobs portal.
+Applicants who are not currently admitted or enrolled as a UW-Madison Student or without a UW NetID can login as well as create an account.</li>
   <li>Application materials should include:
     <ul>
       <li>A one-page cover letter that identifies the project(s) you are interested in and addresses your skills and experiences relevant to those projects and your interest in open source broadly.</li>